 Grain higher and livestock mixed

-Beef was higher and pork was lower on the Chicago Mercantile Exchange.
-April live cattle was up 1.93 cents at $1.2445 a pound; May feeder cattle rose 1.72 cents at 1.4202 a pound; while May lean hogs fell 1.22 cents at $.6610 a pound.
+Beef was lower and pork was higher on the Chicago Mercantile Exchange.
+June live cattle was off .28 cent at $1.0582 a pound; May feeder cattle fell 2.27 cents at 1.3790 a pound; while May lean hogs rose 1.15 cents at $.6745 a pound.

 View Comments